manasa-yanamandra/manasa-yanamandra/README.md

 - Testing: Unit Testing, Integration Testing

 # 🔭 Currently working on...
 My personal project is called AaY (a wedding app).....
-It is very special to me, so, I'm going to continue on this project.
+It is very special to me, so, I'm going to continue working on this project.
 I plan to give this finished website to my brother and his partner for their wedding.

 # 📫 How to reach me...
 - [Linkedin](https://www.linkedin.com/in/manasa-yanamandra-910386b8/)